 If you have a large enough container, fill it out with companion plants.
-Roses play well with perennial herbs like lavender, and you can’t beat the combination of purple lavender and red or pink or peach roses.
+Roses play well with perennial herbs like lavender, and you can’t beat the combination of purple lavender and red, pink or peach roses.

 TIPS FOR SUCCESS WITH ROSES IN CONTAINERS

 - Drainage: Like all container plants, roses need good drainage.
-Make sure the container has adequate drainage holes and add a layer of gravel or pine bark nuggets to the base of the container when planting.
-Don’t place the container in a dish to catch water, instead prop the finished container on a plant caddy, plant stand or pavers to ensure air circulation and keep out pests.
+Make sure the container has adequate drainage holes.
+Don’t place the container in a dish to catch water.
+Instead, prop the finished container on a plant caddy, plant stand or pavers to ensure air circulation and keep out pests.

 - Water: Roses like water, but there are so many variables at play that it’s difficult to say how much water your container roses will need.
 Keep an eye on the plants and touch the soil in the container every few days — if it’s dry an inch down, it’s time to water.
 As the summer heats up, expect to water the roses every day that you don’t have rain, less so as days cool down.